bakdata/ci-templates/actions/tag-and-release/README.md

 # tag-and-release

-This composite action allows you to tag a release a repository.
+This composite action allows you to create a Git tag and GitHub release.

 ## Dependencies